 If you suspect your pet may be suffering from allergies, our cat and dog dermatology services can confirm that diagnosis, so we can work on a treatment plan to get them the relief they deserve.
 First, we’ll perform diagnostic tests including skin scrapings, bloodwork, and bacterial cultures to rule out other possible causes for skin problems.
 Once we determine your pet suffers from an allergy, your veterinarian will start your pet on a treatment plan which, depending on your pet’s allergy, may include:

 - Cytopoint (an injectable for dogs that blocks inflammation in nerve receptors that are responsible for causing itchiness for 4-6 weeks)

 - Apoquel (a daily tablet for dogs that blocks the itch at its source)

-- Atopica (a monthly treatment that relieves the itch for cats and dogs alike)
+- Atopica (a daily treatment that relieves the itch for cats and dogs alike)